Rational Recovery: A Free Program for Alcohol and Drug Addiction Self-Help

 - Rational Recovery is an Effective Self-Help Program.
 In: Barbour, S. (Ed.)
 Alcohol.
 San Diego: Greenhaven Press, 1998.
 (Pages 135–143).

 - Rational Recovery: The New Cure for Substance Addiction, New York, NY: Pocket Books, 1996.

-Learn more about the free and effective Rational Recovery Program.
+Learn more about the effective Rational Recovery Program.